Dalton Castle (wrestler): ROH World Champion (2017–2018)

 At the 15th Anniversary Show pay-per-view on March 10, 2017, Castle and The Boys unsuccessfully challenged The Kingdom (Matt Taven, T. K. O'Ryan and Vinny Marseglia) for the ROH World Six-Man Tag Team Championship.
 Castle would soon challenge Christopher Daniels for the ROH World Championship at Supercard of Honor XI, which he failed to win.
 Castle and The Boys would soon begin feuding with Bully Ray and The Briscoes (Jay Briscoe and Mark Briscoe), losing to them in a Milwaukee Street Fight at Unauthorized.
 However, at Best in the World, Castle and Boys defeated Bully Ray and Briscoes to capture the World Six-Man Tag Team Championship, marking Castle's first title win in ROH.
 After two successful title defenses, Castle and The Boys lost the titles to Bullet Club's Adam Page and The Young Bucks (Matt Jackson and Nick Jackson) on August 20 during the War of the Worlds UK tour.

 Shortly after the title loss, Castle achieved major success in singles competition, by participating in the Soaring Eagle Cup tournament, which he won by defeating Flip Gordon in the first round, and Frankie Kazarian, Matt Taven and Silas Young in the final, a Four Way Elimination match.
 Castle capitalized on his win and challenged Cody for the ROH World CHampionship at Final Battle.
 Castle defeated Cody to win the title, marking his first world championship win.
 Castle made his first successful title defense against the 2017 Survival of the Fittest winner Punishment Martinez on the February 11, 2018 episode of Ring of Honor Wrestling.
-He would made his second title defense against Beretta and Beer City Bruiser in a three-way match at Honor Rising: Japan.
+He would make his second title defense against Beretta and Beer City Bruiser in a three-way match at Honor Rising: Japan.
 Castle would continue to retain his title in major title defenses against Jay Lethal at 16th Anniversary Show, Marty Scurll at Supercard of Honor XII, Evil at Honor United, and Cody and Marty Scurll in a three-way match at Best in the World.
 Castle suffered a back injury during this time, forcing him to drop the title to Jay Lethal in a four corner survival match, also involving Cody and Matt Taven, on the July 21 (taped June 30) episode of Ring of Honor Wrestling.

 Castle returned to ROH from his injury in October, and participated in the 2018 Survival of the Fittest, competing against Colin Delaney and Hangman Page.
 Castle failed to win the match.
 Castle would then begin a rivalry with Matt Taven, stemming from the fact that their scheduled title match for the World Championship was canceled earlier in the year due to Castle's injury.
 This led to a match between the two at Final Battle, which Castle lost.